What You Must Know about a Biopsy?

 - The goal of analyzing a biopsy sample is to obtain a correct diagnosis.
 Sometimes, greater certainty in the diagnosis may be achieved by performing additional tests such as immunostains to determine tumor origin.

 Furthermore, biopsies are excellent starting points for second opinions.
 A pathologist may generally share the tentative diagnosis with peers.
-Joint decision-making is especially useful for cancer cases that may be difficult to diagnose or treat, and is a standard practice to confirm a diagnosis.
+Joint decision-making is especially useful for cancer cases that may be difficult to diagnose or treat and is standard practice to confirm a diagnosis.
 Another important approach in tumor diagnosis is the participation of pathologists in tumor board review, which helps in planning cancer treatment through the involvement of a team of doctors belonging to multiple specialties.
 A cross-disciplinary team helps to obtain an accurate and detailed diagnosis.

 Could a Second Opinion on Biopsy Possibly Save Lives?

 According to Varn (2014), difficulties in the interpretation of results of biopsies can be resolved through a medical second opinion.
 Such an approach has the potential to uncover a number of diagnosis and treatment options.
 Research evidence indicates that the number of biopsies performed annually in the United States increased from 1,380 to 1,945 between 1997 and 2008.
 The number was ascertained for every 100,000 Medicare patients, which calculates to a 3% growth rate every year.
-This study indicates that the error rate could be problematic and affects patient outcomes (Kwan et al., 2010).
+This study indicates that the error rate could be problematic and affect patient outcomes (Kwan et al., 2010).
 Furthermore, researchers at the Johns Hopkins Hospital indicated that 1.4% of the patients from a population of 6000 cancer patients across the United States received an updated diagnosis after a second opinion.
 An interesting aspect of this revised diagnosis was that it classified 23% of the patients as benign who were originally diagnosed as malignant (Sirota, 2000).

 Therefore, results of research studies indicate that a second opinion proves beneficial in obtaining an accurate diagnosis and raising the chances of survival.
 Biopsies have other advantages too as they could help identify infectious and autoimmune conditions.

-Research Perspectives on Second Opinion for Biopsy: Brimo and colleagues (2010) identified that a second opinion in pathology was reflected in the actual therapy administered to patients.
+Research Perspectives on Second Opinion for Biopsy: Brimo and colleagues (2010) identified that the second opinion in pathology was reflected in the actual therapy administered to patients.
 They analyzed cases related to prostate needle biopsy prior to radical prostatectomy for a year to compare pathological parameters.
-In doing so, they included a range of diagnosis including malignant and benign cancer.
+In doing so, they included a range of diagnoses including malignant and benign cancer.
 On measuring parameters using the Gleason score, core highest cancer percent, positive core number, and other assessments, researchers concluded that “mandatory second opinion on prostate needle biopsy results” had positive effects on cancer therapy.

 Educating Patients on Cancer Biopsy: A patient needs to be educated on the minimally invasive nature of biopsy to improve overall patient outcomes.
-Relevant information that may be be shared encompasses:
+Relevant information that may be shared encompasses:

 - Mode of placement of biopsy needle using ultrasound, X-ray machines, and computed tomography